viewtool/I2C_Adapter/LinuxGCC_USB_SDI12_Test/README.md

 # SDI12_Test
-An LinuxGCC project to test SDI12.
+A LinuxGCC project to test SDI12.